DataCurationNetwork/data-primers/curated.md

 <th colspan="2"><strong>Key Ethical Considerations</strong>

 <li>
-<mark>Consider asking researchers if their participants will be
-notified that their data (in addition to published results) are being shared.</mark>
+Consider asking researchers if their participants will be notified that their data (in addition to published results) are being shared.
 </li>
 <li>
-<mark>If you feel uncomfortable about sharing the data in its current
-state and/or it does not meet your institution's requirements, reserve the right not to publish.</mark>
+If you feel uncomfortable about sharing the data in its current state and/or it does not meet your institution's requirements, reserve the right not to publish.
 </li>
 <li>
 Consider asking researcher(s) if there are limitations to how data